Hong Kong police arrest former Apple Daily journalist at airport - media | Law-Order

 Hong Kong police arrest former Apple Daily journalist at airport - media

-Hong Kong police arrested a former senior journalist with the now-closed Apple Daily newspaper at the international airport on Sunday night on a suspected national security offence as he tried to leave the city, according to media reports.
-Police, who typically do not name arrested people, said in a statement that a 57-year-old man had been arrested at the airport for "conspiring to collude with foreign countries or foreign forces to endanger national security".
+Hong Kong police arrested a former senior journalist with the now-closed Apple Daily newspaper on Sunday night on a suspected national security offence as he was trying to catch a flight out of the city, media reported.
+Police, who typically do not identify arrested people, said in a statement that a 57-year-old man had been arrested at the airport for "conspiring to collude with foreign countries or foreign forces to endanger national security".

-Hong Kong police arrested a former senior journalist with the now-closed Apple Daily newspaper at the international airport on Sunday night on a suspected national security offence as he tried to leave the city, according to media reports.
+Hong Kong police arrested a former senior journalist with the now-closed Apple Daily newspaper on Sunday night on a suspected national security offense as he was trying to catch a flight out of the city, media reported.

-Police, who typically do not name arrested people, said in a statement that a 57-year-old man had been arrested at the airport for "conspiring to collude with foreign countries or foreign forces to endanger national security".
-They added that he had been detained and investigations were continuing.
-Hong Kong media identified him as Fung Wai-kong, an editor and columnist at the now-closed paper.
+Police, who typically do not identify arrested people, said in a statement that a 57-year-old man had been arrested at the airport for "conspiring to collude with foreign countries or foreign forces to endanger national security".
+The man had been detained and investigations were continuing, police said.
+Hong Kong media identified the man as Fung Wai-kong, an editor and columnist at the now-closed newspaper.
 If confirmed, he would be the seventh staffer at the pro-democracy Apple Daily newspaper to be arrested on national security grounds in recent weeks.

 Lai is also awaiting trial under the national security law after being charged with collusion with foreign forces.
 If convicted, he can be sentenced to life in jail.
 The Hong Kong Journalists' Association, reacting to reports of the airport arrest, condemned the police for targeting journalists again, and asked them to explain the incident.

-The shutdown of Apple Daily has sent a chill through the city's media industry.
-Online pro-democracy outlet Stand News said late on Sunday it would stop accepting monthly donations from readers and had taken down older commentaries from the platform.
-It said in a Facebook post its moves were aimed at protecting supporters, authors and editorial staff and reducing risks of all parties, adding that "speech crimes" have come to Hong Kong.
+The shutdown of Apple Daily has sent a chill through the city's media.
+Online pro-democracy outlet Stand News said late on Sunday it would stop accepting monthly donations from readers and had taken down commentaries from the platform.
+It said in a Facebook post its action was aimed at protecting supporters, authors, and editorial staff and reducing risks of all parties, adding that "speech crimes" had come to Hong Kong.
 It did not elaborate.

+Lam Yin-pong, the assignment editor for Stand News, told Reuters the precautions were partly a response to the arrests at Apple Daily.
+"This was one of the main motivating factors," he said.
+"But having these precaution measures doesn't mean that we think we've done anything illegal."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)